-6. (a) According to the information and explanations given to us, the Company has not established its internal financial control with reference to financial statements on criteria based on or considering the essential components of internal control stated in the Guidance Note issued by the ICAI.
-This include material weaknesses identified in the Company's process as the Company did not have an appropriate internal control system for compliances with laws and regulations which has resulted in non-identification of suppliers covered under the Micro, Small and Medium Enterprise Development Act, 2006, and non-compliance with the related provisions; and non-compliance with the requirements of Sections 96(1) and 134(2) of the Companies Act, 2013, which could potentially result in penalties and fines being levied on the Company or any other regulatory action being taken against the Company, which is presently not ascertainable.
-(Refer Note 41 to the financial statements and paragraph 3(a) and 3(b) of the main audit report)
+6. According to the information and explanation given to us, the Company has not established its internal financial control with reference to financial statements on criteria based on or considering the essential components of internal control stated in the Guidance Note issued by the ICAI.

+Further, material weaknesses have been identified in the Company's internal control system with respect to compliance with laws and regulations which has resulted in the following non compliances:

+- (a) Non-compliance with the requirements of Sections 96(1) and 134(2) of the Act, (Refer Note 46(a) to the financial statements and paragraph 3(a) of the main audit report on the financial statements); and - (b) Non-compliance with Sections 16 and 22 of the Micro, Small and Medium Enterprises Development Act, 2006.
+(Refer Note 37 to the financial statements and paragraph 3(b) of the main audit report on the financial statements).

+These non compliances could potentially result in penalties and fines being levied on the Company which is presently not determinable.

+A 'material weakness' is a deficiency, or a combination of deficiencies, in internal financial control over financial reporting, such that there is a reasonable possibility that a material misstatement of the company's annual or interim financial statements will not be prevented or detected on a timely basis.